 Entrepreneurs play a crucial role in driving economic development, and several EU countries have developed residency schemes to attract and support people who have an innovative business idea.

-If you want to access significant R&D funding like Horizon 2020, take advantage of attractive tax incentives, or enjoy the freedom to travel within the Schengen zone, several EU countries offer numerous benefits.
+If you want to access significant R&D funding like Horizon 2020, take advantage of attractive tax incentives, or enjoy the freedom to travel within the Schengen zone, several EU countries offer numerous benefits through their EU residence permits.

 Various visas are available, specifically designed to help entrepreneurs establish their presence in the EU market.
 These visas not only facilitate entry but can also lead to permanent residency and, eventually, EU citizenship.